iskatrina/Capstone_project_stock_price_forecasting/README.md

 ## Content

-The project is divided into three components:
+The project is divided into several components:

 - Data retrieval
 - Feature engeneering